micgonzalez/DSC-680-Fall-2020-Portfolio-Projects/README.md

 The focus of this project was to look at the number of COVID-19 cases in the cities that are in Los Angeles County.
 The reason is based on, we are going into flu season and a second phase of COVID-19 in Los Angeles County.
 With that in mind, it is more helpful to look at the number of COVID-19 cases, since the most common way of transmission is through asymptomatic people.

 ## Project Three
+The main objective for this project was to see if it is possible to predict earthquakes.
+The reason is based on, my upbringing in California where you live with the fact that earthquakes can happen at any time.
 I propose developing a model that can predict earthquakes from the selected dataset and it can be another tool in use with the mobile applications.
 My hope for this model would be to give people more time to prepare for earthquakes.
 Another hope for this model will be to limit the amount of damages and injuries from earthquakes.